-Pursue an exciting and rewarding career in the field of medical first response.
-NAIT's Medical First Responder (MFR) program is a comprehensive program for people looking to work or volunteer in the area of first response as part of fire rescue services, police services, industrial sectors, safety and security, and the many other professions that require MFR expertise.
+Are you looking for a career that enables you to help others in their time of need?
+Would you like to pursue an exciting and rewarding career as a first responder?
+NAIT's Medical First Responder (MFR) program is a comprehensive program for people looking to work or volunteer as a first responder as part of fire rescue services, police services, industrial safety and security, and the many other professions that require MFR expertise.

-The program will teach you the essential skills required to provide first-on-scene, basic emergency care to people before Emergency Medical Services (EMS) arrives.
-You'll also learn what to do to support EMS after they arrive on scene.
+The NAIT Medical First Responder program will give you the abilities and confidence to provide basic first-on-scene emergency medical care to patients before and after Emergency Medical Services (EMS) arrives.
+You'll also learn how to support EMS personnel after they arrive on scene.

-NAIT's MFR program provides you with 3 distinct credentials.
+NAIT's MFR program provides you with 4 distinct credentials.

-- NAIT Medical First Responder (MFR) Certification
+- NAIT Medical First Responder (MFR) Advanced First Aid Certification*

 - International Trauma Life Support (ITLS) Basic Provider Certification